A303 road: Traffic

-The Government's Road Investment Strategy has committed to upgrading all the remaining single carriage sections of the A303 as far as Ilminster.
-Highways England have made numerous proposals to improve the road, and it is currently identified under several Nationally Significant Infrastructure Projects.
+A Road Investment Strategy published by the UK government in 2014 committed to upgrading all the remaining single-carriageway sections of the A303 as far as Ilminster.
+Highways England have made numerous proposals to improve the road, and in 2016 it was identified under several Nationally Significant Infrastructure Projects.

 Future

-Stonehenge improvements
+Stonehenge area

 The most controversial upgrade of the A303 has been improvement to the road through the Stonehenge World Heritage Site, where it remains a congested single carriageway road.
-There were minor improvements in the 1960s, including closing the road for a month in 1967 for levelling and resurfacing.
+There were minor changes in the 1960s, including closing the road for a month in 1967 for levelling and resurfacing.
 A proposal to fully dual the A303 past Stonehenge was announced in the mid-1970s, but was criticised as being "an environmental disaster" and comparable to driving a dual carriageway through Westminster Abbey.
 A more comprehensive solution was discussed in 1989's Roads for Prosperity programme, which included upgrading the road to dual carriageway and bypassing Winterborne Stoke.
 In 1993, the Minister for Roads, Kenneth Carlisle, announced plans for either a 0.5 km tunnel or a diversion of the A303 a mile from Stonehenge, costing £44 million and £22 million respectively.
 Although the new Labour government cancelled many road schemes after coming to power in 1997, there was still general support for a tunnel at Stonehenge.

-In 2003, 7.7 mi of improvements, including the proposed 1.3 mi road tunnel bored under land adjacent to Stonehenge, were announced by the Secretary of State for Transport as part of a package of road improvements.
+In 2003, 7.7 mi of improvements, including the proposed 1.3 mi road tunnel bored under land adjacent to Stonehenge, were announced by the Secretary of State for Transport as part of a package of road upgrades.
 A public enquiry into whether the plans were adequate was announced; it concluded that they were, despite protests from charities and landowners that the tunnel should be longer.
 Two years later, it was announced that there was to be a review of the options for Stonehenge, starting in January 2006, as costs had doubled.
 The government cancelled the whole scheme at the end of 2007 owing to excessive environmental constraints.